-Vestiaire Collective is slowly but steadily morphing into a giant e-commerce platform for luxury garments and accessories, according to industry analysts.
-An “eBay for fashion items, but with a premium positioning,” the French startup announced in January that it raised $62 million, bringing its total funding to $118 million if you include other investors, such as Zadig & Voltaire, Ventech, Balderton Capital and Condé Nast International.
+The likes of Vestiaire Collective, which is slowly but steadily morphing into a giant e-commerce platform for luxury garments and accessories, are making these purchases possible.
+An “eBay for fashion items, but with a premium positioning,” Vestiaire – which was founded in Paris in 2009 –announced in early 2017 that it raised $62 million, bringing its total funding to $118 million, which has come from the likes of Zadig & Voltaire, Ventech, Balderton Capital and Condé Nast International.

-According to a statement from Vestiaire, its success thus far – which includes consistent growth over the past four years – has largely been based on its unique value offering: It is “the only consumer-to-consumer marketplace where 100% of the products are physically checked by a team of experts, a quality control that makes the platform unique.”
+According to a statement from the e-commerce site last year, its success thus far – which includes consistent growth over the past five years – has largely been based on its unique value offering: It is “the only consumer-to-consumer marketplace where 100 percent of the products are physically checked by a team of experts, a quality control that makes the platform unique.”

 The Fight for the Top Spot in the U.S.

 Having entered the U.S. market in 2015, Vestiaire “has subsequently grown in this geography where over in the last 18 months, it has established itself as a leading and expert company in the pre-owned luxury and fashion business.
 Part of the proceeds of this funding will be used to accelerate its position in this market.”

 As Sébastien Fabre, founder and CEO of Vestiaire, said in a statement last year, the company is “pursuing similarly rapid growth in the US, as well as enter new high potential markets such as Asia Pacific.”
 He continued: “It’s time to go further and generate more sales in the U.S., as this is a huge fashion market.”